 If your home has a system currently in place, you already know all about the benefits it can provide.
 Because most home systems are “out of sight, out of mind,” it may be difficult to determine when they’ve stopped working.
 There are many signs your home may need either repair or replace your water softener such as:

-At Stan’s Heating, Air and Plumbing, we offer a wide variety of systems.
-We’re an official vendor of the Nugen Fusion XT Series, which can extend the life of your Austin home’s water heater by several years while increasing its efficiency by up to 30%.
-Other water fixtures, such as your dishwasher and washing machine, will also see an extended lifespan and require nearly 50% less soap and detergent to get the job done.
-The Nugen Fusion XT is WQA/NSF-44 Certified, made in the USA, and has a limited lifetime warranty on the mineral tank, brine tank, and control valve body.
+At Stan’s Heating, Air and Plumbing, we offer a wide variety of water softener systems, and are also the official vendor of the Nugen Fusion XT Series, which can extend the life of your Austin home’s water heater by several years while increasing its efficiency by up to 30%.
+To learn more about our water softener systems in Austin, and how they can benefit your home, contact our friendly staff today and we’ll be happy to answer any questions you may have.